3DiVi/nuitrack-sdk/doc/Troubleshooting.md

 ## 3D Sensor Known Issues

+### Orbbec Sensors

+If your sensor is plugged in but is not detected by Nuitrack and is not active in Windows Device Manager, please install Orbbec Camera Driver for Windows.
+You can download this package on the official site [Orbbec](https://orbbec3d.com/develop/).

 ### Orbbec Astra Pro

 * If your sensor is plugged in but is not detected by Nuitrack and is not displayed in the activation tool, please install the Microsoft Visual C++ 2013 redistributable package (instead of the version for Microsoft Visual C++ 2017).
 You can download this package on the [official Microsoft website](https://www.microsoft.com/en-us/download/details.aspx?id=40784).